 An email roll-up is a collection of emails that are grouped together and delivered at a specific time.
 For example, if you’ve subscribed to receive updates from five different newsletters, you could get an email roll-up once a day or once a week containing all the emails.

 Rollup is a great way to keep track of important newsletters but at your preferred time.
-It’s like an RSS reader, but for newsletters.
+It’s like an RSS reader but for newsletters.
 Bulk email unsubscribe tools also offer this feature.

 You can just roll up your important newsletters and unsubscribe the others using the bulk unsubscribe tools.
 Sounds easy enough?

-Frequently Asked Question on Managing Email Subscriptions
+Frequently Asked Questions on Managing Email Subscriptions

 Now let’s answer some of your common questions regarding how to manage your email subscription in a more effective way.